Leading-Edge Legal Representation

-Craig Ingber joined Cox Padmore Skolnik & Shakarchy LLP as a partner in 2014.
+Craig Ingber joined Cox Padmore Skolnik & Shakarchy LLP in 2014.
 Mr. Ingber’s practice involves all aspects of commercial and residential real estate transactions including the purchase and sale of multifamily commercial and residential property, commercial leasing, financing of multifamily commercial and residential real property, commercial loan origination, conveyances and rent regulatory matters relating to the purchase and sale of multifamily commercial and residential property.

 Recent transactions include multifamily property transactions of individual properties valued in excess of $240,000,000.00 and multiple property transactions valued in excess of $90,000,000.00.
 Mr. Ingber specializes in the sale, purchase and financing of multiple building packages and has acted as lead counsel in multiple property transactions with values in excess of $250,000,000.00.

 Prior to joining the firm, Mr. Ingber was a partner with Belkin Burden Wenig & Goldman LLP and while at Belkin Burden, he handled the firm’s largest and most complicated transactions.
 Prior to joining Belkin Burden, Mr. Ingber’s professional experience included positions with the Pyramid Companies, a regional shopping center developer, Rosenberg & Estis, P.C and the Office of the Mayor of the City of New York.
 While with the Pyramid Companies, Mr. Ingber negotiated and drafted shopping center leases, loan documents and workout agreements with national and regional tenants.
 During the Koch administration, Mr. Ingber, working with the Mayor’s Legislation Representative to the City Council, assisted in drafting legislation and compiled an extensive legislative history of Mayor Koch’s 1978-1982 term.